BioPAL/BioPAL/doc/getting_started.rst

 * *gdal_path*: this is the folder containing the GDAL executables, usually in the */bin* subfolder of GDAL environment (containing e.g., *gdalwarp*, *gdal_translate*,... )
 * *gdal_enviroment_path*: this is the GDAL_DATA environment variable path

+IMPORTANT: all the gdal paths, if specified in the Configuration_File.xml, should be ABSOLUTE paths

 TIP: the above paths depend on your machine environment.

 GDAL has been automatically installed during the above procedure of conda environment creation; for a standard installation with conda, the paths should be found in paths similar to the following (where *xxx* is an alphanumeric string depending on the GDAL version installed)